 German Astronomer Joins Middle Division Students for Virtual Learning Experience

-This school year, COVID-19 has forced many changes in the classroom.
+This school year, COVID-19 has forced many changes in the classroom including creating a speaker series to bring community experts into the classroom safely.
 Students at Milton Hershey School are wearing masks and following proper physical distancing protocols, but the changes also are offering unique learning opportunities.

 “I love studying exoplanets,” he said.
 “It’s challenging, it’s complicated, but you meet so many interesting people from around the world.
 You have the feeling of a community that is alive!
 We are all trying to gain knowledge from the unknown to discover, from the universe, things that no one has seen before.
 That is exciting!”